codamee/Form_Design/README.md

 * **Clean Layout:** Uses good HTML structure (`<fieldset>`, `<label>`, etc.) to make the form accessible and easy to manage.

-## Project FocusThis project is a great resource for learning modern front-end form styling.
+## This project is a great resource for learning modern front-end form styling.

 * **Technology:** HTML5 and CSS3
 * **Goal:** Perfecting form UI and layout skills.